How to convert Mapinfo to Shapefile?

 Looking for ready-to-use Shapefile datasets?

-Spotzi has a large Datashop with a lot of Shapefile (.shp) datasets with demographics, consumer spending, ZIP code boundaries, real estate data, addresses, business listings and many more.
+Spotzi has a large Datashop with a lot of Shapefile (.shp) datasets with demographics, consumer spending, ZIP code boundaries, real estate data, addresses and many more.
 Our Datashop offers a one-stop-shop solution where you can browse through all our datasets and order them directly from our shop.

 Convert .tab to .shp with Mapinfo Professional Software